postsharp/postsharp-emails/metalama-email-course/110-creating-aspects-multi-kind.md

 }
 ```

 The `BuildAspect` methods are the _entry points_ of the aspect.
-The Metalama framework will invoke either of these methods for each declaration to which the aspect is applied.
+The Metalama framework invokes one of these methods for each declaration to which the aspect is applied.
 The `BuildAspect` method is executed at _compile time_.

-Next, we must add two _templates_: one template method, and one template property.
+Next, we need to add two _templates_: one for a method and one for a property.
 Templates must be annotated with the `[Template]` attribute.
-As you already know, templates can combine compile-time and run-time code.
+As you know, templates can combine compile-time and run-time code.

 Finally, we must edit the `BuildAspect` to instruct that Metalama must override the target method or property with the given template.
 This is done by calling the `builder.Advice.Override(target, template)` method.